This article has been continued from Part 1: Dealing with people who “disapprove”.

 Speaking broadly, there are certain choices that are “good choices” for almost everyone, and certain choices that can be grouped as “bad choices” for almost everyone.

 Low intelligence people end up making bad choices.
-They make choices that feel good in the moment, but cause a lifetime of miserly.
+They make choices that feel good in the moment, but cause a lifetime of misery.
 High consciousness people make good choices – they bear the pain today so they can reap the rewards tomorrow.

 There’s an ocean of bad information out there.